Soft keto seed bread

 - 6 6 eggeggs

-- 1 tbsp 1 tbsp (10 g) poppy seeds or sesame seeds
+- 1 tbsp 1 tbsp poppy seeds or sesame seeds, for topping

 - Preheat the oven to 350°F (175°C).

-- Mix all dry ingredients, except the seeds for the topping (poppy or sesame seeds) in a bowl.
+- Mix all dry ingredients, except the seeds for the topping, in a bowl.

 - In a separate bowl, whisk all remaining ingredients until smooth.

-- Add the dry mixture to the batter and mix thoroughly.
+- Add the wet mixture to the dry mixture and mix thoroughly.
 Place the dough in a greased bread pan, about 4 x 7 inches (non-stick or use parchment paper).
+Sprinkle the top with the seeds.

 - Bake for about 45 minutes on the lower rack in the oven.
 Prick the bread with a knife to see if it's ready, it should come out clean.
 Take it out of the oven and remove the bread from the form.